simplog-project/SimpLog.Email/README.md

 Create simplog.json file in the root folder of your startup project.
 On the same level where is appsettings.json.
 Please have in mind that every configuration in simplog.json is optional ☺️

+An example for simplog.json can be found in folder samples.

 ```
 {
     "Email_Configuration": {                -> Email configuration.